 The markers are numbered from 1 to 16.
 The reference marker is indicated with R symbol.
 The active marker is indicated in the following manner: its number is highlighted in inverse color, the stimulus indicator is fully colored.

 4.2.5 Channel Status Bar

-The channel status bar is located in the bottom part of the channel window.
-It contains the following elements (see figure 4.7):
+The channel status bar is located in the bottom part of the channel window (see figure 4.7)

 Figure 4.7 Channel status bar